HaseebQureshi7/hiam-backend/README.md

 After cloning this project, run the following commands in order

 1. pip venv env (to make an enviornment (env) for the project)
-2. env/bin/activate (to active the enviornment)
+2. env/bin/activate (to activate the enviornment)
 3. pip install -m requirements.txt
 4. cd hiam-backend (to move into the root directory)
 5. py manage.py runserver (to start the server)